grongierisc/interoperability-embedded-python/README.md

 - **connection**: an IRISConnection object that specifies the connection to an IRIS instance for Java.
 - **target**: a string that specifies the name of the business service in the production definition.

+**Returns**:
+an object that contains an instance of IRISBusinessService

 `start_production`: The start_production() method starts the production.<br>
 **Parameters**:
 - **production_name**: a string that specifies the name of the production to start.